reinator/tutorial_metabarcoding/_pages/handsOn_plotReadLength.md

 Note: my script plot_reads_length.py and also Shane’s script asmstats are two of many options you can use to plot fasta lengths and generate statistics.
 Remember, internet is on your side in this journey.
 While you wait the script to run, have a look at other options: [like this one](https://bioinformatics.stackexchange.com/questions/45/read-length-distribution-from-fasta-file) or the stats from [BBMap](https://github.com/BioInfoTools/BBMap)

-Once you have plotted the reads length distribution, download it to your local computer and have a look. g- How does the reads distribution look like? h- Which length most of the reads have?
+Once you have plotted the reads length distribution, download it to your local computer and have a look. a- How does the reads distribution look like? b- Which length most of the reads have?

 Now, gather all the results you have so far and let’s discuss them as a group!!